 “If a man is troubled by tumours near the heart, let a girl go to a spring that runs due east, and let her draw a cupful of water moving with the current, and let her sing on it the Creed and an Our Father.”.

 The “Cunning Folk” became a catch all term for someone who could offer spells, herbs, and in some cases duties as a midwife, veterinarian for livestock, or doctor in the community.
-Edward Bever makes a point of suggesting that for the vast majority of Europe, Christianity was a spectrum, with the vast majority of its adherents living for centuries in a grey zone that borrowed freely from Church doctrine, occult practice, and whatever fairy, dwarf, gnome, or giant happened to be a part of the local folklore.
+Edward Bever makes a point of suggesting that for the vast majority of Europe, Christianity was a spectrum.
+Its adherents lived for centuries in a grey zone that borrowed freely from Church doctrine, occult practice, and whatever fairy, dwarf, gnome, or giant happened to be a part of the local folklore.
 Getting sick or getting even meant a trip to the Klok gumma (Wise woman) in Sweden, Wicca or Wicce (male and female wizard respectively) in Anglo Saxon kingdoms, or the Hexenmeister (Enchanter) in Germany.
 Often as not they would then produce their grimoire, turned to the appropriate page and offered whichever combination of old and new best suited the situation.

 Just as interesting was that either through the conversion of other religions into the Christian fold or an entirely unique development all on their own, new magical practices were emerging.
 The storm conjurers, or Tempestarii, are the most prominent.